edespino/cloudberry-site/docs/insert-update-delete-rows.md

 TRUNCATE mytable;
 ```

 This command empties a table of all rows in one operation.
-Note that in Cloudberry Database, the `TRUNCATE` command will affect inherited child tables by default, even without using the `CASCADE` option.
-In addition, because Cloudberry Database does not support foreign key constraints, the `TRUNCATE` command will not trigger any `ON DELETE` actions or rewrite rules.
+Note that in Apache Cloudberry, the `TRUNCATE` command will affect inherited child tables by default, even without using the `CASCADE` option.
+In addition, because Apache Cloudberry does not support foreign key constraints, the `TRUNCATE` command will not trigger any `ON DELETE` actions or rewrite rules.
 The command truncates only rows in the named table.

 ## Vacuum the database